thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Analog gauges

-The Analog Gauges bundle is useful for visualization of temperature, humidity, speed, and other integer or float values.
+The Analog Gauges widgets bundle is useful for visualization of temperature, humidity, speed, and other integer or float values.

 {% include images-gallery.html imageCollection="wl-analog-gauges-bundle" %}